gmboowa/rMAP-Candida/README.md

 cd ../..
 ```

-Confirm that all four files are present and non-empty:
+Confirm that all four files are present & non-empty:

 ```bash
 ls -lh \